cmbuckley/finance/README.md

 The CSV format is the most versatile, able to export multiple accounts, currencies, and full date/times.
 The QIF format supports multiple accounts, but does not include currency or exchange rate, and does not include the time portion of dates.

+The dump file and the data store both use JSON to record the raw data retrieved from the providers.
+This is to maximise data portability while retaining all historic information about the transactions.

 ## Export Configuration

 Payees are not always populated from transaction merchant information; they must be explicitly set in `config/data.json`.
 This allows for more accurate payee info.